 Upstairs, part of an oversized bedroom became a large closet serving the master bedroom, which is simply furnished with a streamlined canopy bed and mirrored nightstands.
-The master bathroom was enlarged by incorporating a former sewing room into the space.
+The master bathroom was enlarged by incorporating a former sewing room into space.
 The same Calacatta Vagli marble used in the kitchen clads the shower and tops the vanities, which feature hammered-metal sinks.
 The architect added a sculptural, freestanding soaking tub, but admits that her three-year-old daughter Gracie is the only one who regularly uses it.

 While Greer, who studied architecture at Yale, respected the formality of the original house, she didn’t take it too seriously.
-Whimsical vintage pieces, stripped-down furnishings and abstract artwork keep the design upbeat and modern.
+Whimsical vintage pieces, stripped-down furnishings, and abstract artwork keep the design upbeat and modern.
 As she notes, “I wanted to take the stodginess out of the colonial.”

 Writer Deborah K. Dietsch is based in Washington, DC.
-Stacy Zarin Goldberg is photographer in Olney, Maryland.
+Stacy Zarin Goldberg is a photographer in Olney, Maryland.

 ARCHITECTURE & INTERIOR DESIGN: CARMEL GREER, AIA, LEED AP, District Design, Washington, DC.
 RENOVATION CONTRACTOR: Quality Carpentry Group, Rockville, Maryland.